 During the civil war, Virginia experienced divided loyalties, which led to the western part breaking away to form a new state, yet Ann encouraged members of the Mother’s Day Work Clubs to remain neutral, and focus their efforts on treating the wounded in both Union and Confederacy camps, which were also rife with disease.

 After the Civil War, Ann tirelessly worked to have a day of recognition for the work that all mothers do – Mother’s Day.
-International Women’s Day is next week (March 8th), and Ann is a woman I believe should be remembered.
+We’ve recently celebrated International Women’s Day, and Ann is a woman I believe should be remembered.
 She really was a remarkable woman, and I urge you to go and read more about her.

 Ann died on May 9th 1905, and her daughter, Anna, took up the mantle.
 Believing that all mothers should be recognised as being…